-In the current day, the trade language of Common is spoken in major cities and along the Old Road where the Road is maintained, and along the roads created since the Empire fell.
-The language follows a hybrid of an older form of Thydian and Adrakian when the latter was the primary language of the Empire, and the new zealots of Saint Antral in Theydim were trying to pull together their pre-Imperial lingual roots.
+In the current day, the trade language of Common is spoken in major cities and along the where the Road is maintained, and along the roads created since the Empire fell.
+The language follows a hybrid of an older form of and when the latter was the primary language of the Empire, and the new zealots of Saint Antral in Theydim were trying to pull together their pre-Imperial lingual roots.
 Most of the vocabulary is built of a mix of words created within the language, and words pulled and distorted from the post-Imperial dialects of places the (mostly human) merchant caravans traveled through.

 Traditional power structures have been shifting because those who used to have power have found themselves at the risk of losing their social and economic standings.

-In Tormyra, the recent rise of Artificers has developed into magic being used for mundane purposes, where before it was studied mostly by the elite and the arts of crafting magical items were an arduous process.
+In Tormyra, the recent rise ofhas developed into magic being used for mundane purposes, where before it was studied mostly by the elite and the arts of crafting magical items were an arduous process.
 With the rising number of Artificers bringing the idea of almost anyone having the potential to be a mage, the old long standing mage families have taken towards snubbing the supposedly "not actual mages."

 In Theydim, the feudal system has been slowly dismantling after the Unification Wars left Arlings without several of members of their courts and the lands became marketable.
 This has been leading towards the rise of an economic and political middle class and the declining numbers of people "bound" to the land as serfs.